vectorgrp/XCPlite/examples/README.md

 Calibration page switching and EPK version check.
 Note: If CANAPE_24 is defined in sig_gen.hpp, the lookup table is a nested typedef, it uses a THIS. references to its shared axis contained in the typedef.

+### cpp_demo

+Demonstrates the calibration parameter segment RAII wrapper.
+Demonstrates measurement of member variables and stack variables in class instance member functions.
+Shows how to create a class with a calibration parameter segment as a member variable.

 ### struct_demo

 Shows how to define measurement variables in nested structs, multidimensional fields and arrays of structs.
+Pure measurement demo, does not have any calibration parameters.

 ### multi_thread_demo